swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D1-LessonPlan_Day1.md

 * Introduce Sprints layout (course Snapshot): agile - 5 x 3 weeks sprints
 * Overview of Assignments (course Snapshot and assignments by week)
 * Project management
-    - MS Teams Setup (moved to Wed.)
     - Meeting Agenda
     - Team Charter
-    - Client Charter Updates (see Canvas assignment for key changes) (moved to Wed.)
 * Email your client to setup a meeting
     - Do this this week!
     - Make sure to have an alternate method of contact (i.e. phone number, alternate contact person, etc)